 Located on the ground floor of the H.T.
 Sampson Library, the center is equipped with wireless, multimedia technology including touch-screen Mondopads, podcast recording devices and collaborative workspaces to help faculty move from concept to design to implementation in one space.

 Smith was among the dozens of faculty, staff, elected leaders and business representatives who toured the Innovate center on Thursday during its grand opening.
-The center is another facet of the university’s cyberlearning initiative, which includes iPad scholarships for freshmen and the redesign of the general education core to accomodate the technology.
+The center is another facet of the university’s cyberlearning initiative, which includes iPad scholarships for freshmen and the redesign of the general education core to accommodate the technology.

 “We now have a facility to allow us to engage the teachers as they connect with the students who are already familiar with the technology,” Smith said.